In Search Of Yummy-ness

 This white pomelo has a dry texture and a tart flavour.
 The rind on this one was unusually thin.

-Where Can You Buy a Pomelo?
+Where Can You Buy Them?

 Some large grocery stores carry pomelos throughout the year, but they are mostly available in January and February in Canada.
-If your grocery doesn't have them, you can check an Asian market.
+If your grocery store doesn't have them, you can check an Asian market.

 Like most citrus fruits, you want to buy pomelos that are firm, have a bright colour and shiny skin, and are heavy for their size.
 Avoid soft or bruised fruits.